Babymother (1998) is widely considered to be the first truly Black British musical.

 Julian: Euripides’ Heracles, PTSS in ancient times, a production at the Bush Theatre many years ago.

 Parminder: Lata Mangeshkar, Live at The Royal Albert Hall, London 1979 and then meeting her.

 What’s made you sad, mad, and glad this week?

-Released on Blu-ray, iTunes, Amazon Prime and BFI Player Rentals from 26 July 2021
+Babymother is released on Blu-ray, iTunes, Amazon Prime, and BFI Player Rentals from 26 July 2021